vaillant-professional-ui/oneday-java/README.md

 ## Definition of Done

 * Service is tested adequately with a testing framework of your choice
-* All changes are committed and pushed to a Git repository in our corporate Bitbucket instance
+* All changes are committed and pushed to a Git repository
-* A pull request was created and approved by relevant team members (invite username @ixisio as reviewer to the pull request)
 * The application can be built without errors and produces a potentially shippable artifact (e.g. a JAR or WAR)

 ## Acceptance criteria